michaeltaylorj2ee/TwitterScraper-PublicAzureNLP/README.txt

 After installing the twitterscraper tool, Open the Main file and run it in UiPath.

+You may need to change your query.py file for the Twitter Scraper to work. - https://github.com/taspinar/twitterscraper/issues/296#issuecomment-637637929

+Edit Config.csv file to setup your Azure Computer Vision URL / Key, Azure Text Analytics URL/Key, and Default File Save Location

+Documentation for text analytics https://westus2.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v3-0/operations/Sentiment

 Fill out the required fields in the Form and let the bot run.

 Note: The twitter scraper can take a long time if there are a lot of tweet for a selected date range.
 For a demo, use just a few days worth of tweets.

-Add keys to the following variables: ocpAPIMSubscriptionKey - In Main file - Used for Text Analytics azureVisionKey - In Download Pictures XAML - Used to get description for Images